 Dylan Pearce is an Edmonton filmmaker who has directed six feature films and ten award-winning short films.
 He has worked extensively with virtual reality and 360-degree stereoscopic filmmaking.
 His films have been screened worldwide from theatrical to festivals, TV and VOD.
 He won the 3D Feature (Canada Jury Prize) Lumiere Award for 40 BELOW AND FALLING 3D, which included a VR experience.
 It is Canada’s first 4K 3D feature film with a VR experience, and it earned him a 2016 Canadian Screen Award nomination for best directing.

-Each of them will share their knowledge and experience during the two-day Filmmaker Insights Symposium on Saturday and Sunday, May 13-14.
+Each of them will share their knowledge and experience during the Filmmaker Insights Symposium May 13-15.